Islam in the United Kingdom

-Islam is the second-largest religion in the United Kingdom, with results from the 2021 Census recording just under four million Muslims, or 6.0% of the total population in the United Kingdom.
+Islam is the second-largest religion in the United Kingdom, with results from the 2021-2022 Censuses recording just under four million Muslims, or 6.0% of the total population in the United Kingdom.
 London has the largest population and greatest proportion (15%) of Muslims in the country.
 The vast majority of British Muslims in the United Kingdom adhere to Sunni Islam, while smaller numbers are associated with Shia Islam.

-During the Middle Ages, there was some general cultural exchange between Christendom and the Islamic world.
-Nonetheless, there were no Muslims in the British Isles; however, a few Crusaders did convert in the East, such as Robert of St. Albans.
-During the Elizabethan age, contacts became more explicit as the Tudors made alliances against Catholic Habsburg Spain, including with the Ottoman Empire.
-As the British Empire grew, particularly in India, Britain came to rule territories with many Muslim inhabitants; some of these, known as the lascars, are known to have settled in Britain from the mid-18th century onwards.
-In the 19th century, Victorian Orientalism spurred an interest in Islam and some British people, including aristocrats, converted to Islam.
-Marmaduke Pickthall, an English writer and novelist, and a convert to Islam, provided the first complete English-language translation of the Qur'an by a British Muslim in 1930.
-Under the British Indian Army, a significant number of Muslims fought for the United Kingdom during the First and the Second World Wars (a number of whom were awarded the Victoria Cross, Britain's highest honour).
-In the decades following the latter conflict and the partition of India in 1947, many Muslims (from what is today Bangladesh, India and Pakistan) settled in Britain itself.
+During the Middle Ages, there was limited cultural exchange between Christendom and the Islamic world.
+There was no established Muslim presence in the British Isles, though a small number of Crusaders are recorded as having converted in the East, including Robert of St Albans.
+During the Elizabethan era, contacts became more explicit as the Tudors pursued diplomatic and commercial relations with Muslim powers, including the Ottoman Empire, in part to counter Catholic Habsburg Spain.

+As the British Empire expanded, Britain came to rule territories with large Muslim populations; some Muslim seamen (lascars) are known to have settled in Britain from the mid-18th century onwards.
+In the 19th century, Victorian Orientalism contributed to growing interest in Islam and a number of Britons, including members of the aristocracy, converted.
+Marmaduke Pickthall, an English writer and convert to Islam, produced the first complete English-language translation of the Qur'an by a British Muslim in 1930.
+Under the British Indian Army, large numbers of Muslims fought for the United Kingdom during the First and Second World Wars, with some receiving the Victoria Cross.
+In the decades after the Second World War—particularly following the partition of India in 1947-many Muslims from what is now India, Pakistan and Bangladesh settled permanently in Britain.

-Today, South Asians constitute the majority of Muslims in Britain in terms of ethnicity, although there are significant Turkish, Arab and Somali communities, as well as up to 100,000 British converts of multiple ethnic backgrounds.
-Islam is the second most widely practiced religion in the United Kingdom, with its followers having the youngest average age among major religious groups.
-Between 2001 and 2009, the Muslim population increased almost 10 times faster than the non-Muslim population.
-Reports suggest each year, approximately 6000 Britons, primarily women, choose to convert to Islam.
+Today, British Muslims are ethnically diverse.
+South Asians form the largest share of Muslims in Britain, alongside significant Turkish, Arab, and Somali communities, as well as an estimated 100,000 British converts from a range of backgrounds.
+Muslims have the youngest average age profile among the major religious groups in the United Kingdom.
+The Muslim population has grown significantly in recent decades, at a rate several times faster than the population overall.
+Recent broad estimates suggest around 5,000–6,000 people convert to Islam each year, with women forming the majority in survey-based studies.